regen-network/regen-ledger/README.md

 ### Compute Functions and Ecological Contracts

-Regen Ledger aims to provide a framework for executing compute functions that take Regen Ledger's ecological state database as well as other "well-known" public data sources satellite imagery from NASA and ESA as input.
+Regen Ledger aims to provide a framework for executing compute functions that take as input Regen Ledger's ecological state database as well as other "well-known" public data sources, such as satellite imagery from NASA and ESA.
 This framework will define:
 - how compute functions can uniformly access private, off-chain data given appropriate permissions